KaiHabermann/decayangle/README.md

 ```
 Here the ordering of the nodes inside a tuple is not relevant.
 Only the overall topology i.e. which particles form an intermediate state and how they decay.

 To change this behaviour and keep the ordering as it is given in the topology descriptors, one can change the config setting to disable sorting.
 This should be done before the topologies are created.
+More on sorting can be found in the [ordering](#ordering) section.

 ```python
 from decayangle.decay_topology import Topology